mrserverless/yunspace.com/public/blog/building-a-windows8-homeserver-using-storage-spaces.md

 Windows 8.1 Enterprise - I read [Use Windows 8 as a Windows Home Server](http://lifehacker.com/5955262/use-windows-8-as-a-windows-home-server) but it was pretty useless and the article they linked is trying to sell a ebook.
 But who needs to read a ebook to use Windows anyway?

-I used [Windows8 Storage Space](http://windows.microsoft.com/en-AU/windows-8/storage-spaces-pools) software based RAID consisting of my two new WD Red 2TB formatted in RESF format.
+I use software based RAID 1 provided by [Windows8 Storage Space](http://windows.microsoft.com/en-AU/windows-8/storage-spaces-pools).
+The pool consists of my two new
+WD Red 2TB formatted in RESF format.
 The storage pool is then network shared.
 ![storage spaces](/img/homeserver/storage-space.png)

 ## Sync